-4. Previous explanations for the behavior of commodity prices none had availed themselves to consider the effects of weather on agriculture during the period.
-His volumes seem to be a catalog of catastrophes, underlining his main point that 'a greater proportion of unfavorable seasons [took place] in the interval between 1792 and 1819, than in an equal interval anterior or subsequent to that period' (p.
+Fortunately, there are a few leads provided by the economic history of Georgian England.
+In one of the earliest contributions to the literature, Tooke (1838) suggested that of the myriad of publications professing to have explained the behavior of English commodity prices during the French Wars none had availed themselves to consider the effects of weather on agriculture during the period.
+His volumes seem to be a catalog of catastrophes, underlining his main point that "a greater proportion of unfavourable seasons [took place] in the interval between 1792 and 1819, than in an equal interval anterior or subsequent to that period" (p.
 85).
-However, Tooke himself was careful to stress the additional - and potentially interactive effects of the war on currency and trade flows.
-Some researchers, although acknowledging wartime disruptions, have continued to maintain the primacy of the climate in explaining the heightened dispersion of prices during the period (cf. Chambers and Mingay 1966; Lamb 1977; Libby, 1977; Mathias 1983; O'Brien 1989).
+However, Tooke himself was careful to stress the additional-and potentially interactive-effects of the war on currency and trade flows.
+Some researchers, although acknowledging wartime disruptions, have continued to maintain the primacy of the climate in explaining the heightened dispersion of prices during the period (cf. Chambers and Mingay, 1966; Lamb, 1977; Libby, 1977; Mathias, 1983; O'Brien, 1989).
 At the same time, the connection between weather and prices has been questioned on two fronts.
-First, and more generally, some researchers have cast doubt on the possibility of isolating the effects of weather on prices, citing the large number of variables involved in price formation (Brunner 2002; Pfister 1975; de Vries 1981).
-Second, and more pointedly, at least one economic historian has claimed that Tooke overestimated the effects of weather, suggesting that 'it is even possible that he may have assumed bad harvests in certain years from the fact that corn prices were high' (Schumpeter 1938, p.
+First, and more generally, some researchers have cast doubt on the possibility of isolating the effects of weather on prices, citing the large number of variables involved in price formation (Brunner, 2002; Pfister, 1975; de Vries, 1981).
+Second, and more pointedly, at least one economic historian has claimed that Tooke overestimated the effects of weather, suggesting that "it is even possible that he may have assumed bad harvests in certain years from the fact that corn prices were high" (Schumpeter, 1938, p.
 26).